How are decisions made?

 Arts Tasmania uses peer assessors from the Cultural and Creative Industries Expert Register.
 Peer assessors are people who work in or are engaged with the arts sector such as artists, administrators or other sector professionals.

 The peers review and rank every eligible application against the criteria and meet to discuss the applications.
-The peers then make a recommendation to the Minister for the Arts or their delegate, who makes a decision on funded projects based on that recommendation.
+The peers then make a recommendation to the Minister for the Arts or their delegate, who makes a decision on funded activities based on that recommendation.

 If your application is successful, you will receive notification from the Minister for the Arts.